October unlocks a recognizable change in

 Temperature

-Valletta's transition into October involves a gentle shift in temperature, receding from 28°C (82.4°F) in
+The onset of October is marked by a minor decrease in temperature, transitioning from 28°C (82.4°F) in

 Rainfall